On This Page

 Joe and Kay’s Campground

 Our second night we stayed at Joe and Kay’s Campground, located in Kill Devil Hills.
 It was just your basic campground.
 Nothing special.
 Adequately priced.
 Quiet.
-There were several RVs on site, but we were one of the only tent campers we saw.
+There were several RVs on site, but we were the only tent campers.

 Cape Hatteras National Seashore Campground